everestso/AI-Education/README.md

+# Global Inequality in Access to Education

+## Overview

+Education is recognized as a basic human right, yet millions of children cannot attend school regularly, complete their education, or receive a meaningful education once enrolled.
+UNESCO’s updated estimate indicates that approximately **272 million children and young people worldwide were out of school in 2025**.
+The likelihood of exclusion increases considerably at the secondary-school level.
+[UNESCO](https://www.unesco.org/en/articles/countries-commit-reducing-number-out-school-children-165-million)

+## Connection to *Rosario Tijeras*

+The Mexican series *Rosario Tijeras* portrays education as part of a much larger social environment.
+Rosario is nominally a student, but her ability to benefit from school is undermined by poverty, violence, abuse, neighborhood stigma, and the influence of criminal organizations.

+The series suggests that educational inequality is not simply a matter of whether a school exists.
+Students from marginalized communities may enter school already carrying burdens that wealthier students and institutions neither understand nor accommodate.
+They may also be judged according to their neighborhood, family, appearance, social class, or reputation rather than their abilities.

+## Major Global Barriers

+### 1. Poverty and Economic Inequality

+Families may be unable to afford transportation, uniforms, supplies, fees, or digital access.
+Children may also be required to work, care for siblings, or contribute to household income.

+### 2. Social Prejudice and Discrimination

+Students can be excluded or discouraged because of:

+- Social class or neighborhood
+- Race, ethnicity, caste, or Indigenous identity
+- Migrant or refugee status
+- Language
+- Disability
+- Gender or sexual identity
+- Family background or association with crime

+Such prejudice may appear through bullying, low expectations, unequal discipline, or schools treating disadvantaged children as problems rather than students.

+### 3. Violence and Criminal Activity

+Gang violence, organized crime, domestic abuse, and unsafe travel routes can make regular attendance dangerous.
+Criminal groups may also recruit young people who have few educational or employment alternatives.

+### 4. War, Displacement, and Migration

+Refugee and displaced children frequently lose access to school because they lack documents, face language barriers, or live in temporary settlements.
+Globally, only about **67 percent of refugee children are enrolled in primary education and 37 percent in secondary education**.
+[UNHCR](https://www.unhcr.org/what-we-do/build-better-futures/education)

+### 5. Gender Expectations

+Girls may be kept from school because of early marriage, pregnancy, domestic responsibilities, safety concerns, or restrictions on female education.
+Boys may be pressured to leave school for paid work, military activity, gangs, or other expectations associated with masculinity.

+### 6. Weak or Inaccessible School Systems

+Rural and impoverished communities may lack nearby schools, qualified teachers, reliable transportation, electricity, technology, sanitation, or appropriate services for students with disabilities.

+### 7. Crisis and Environmental Disruption

+Pandemics, earthquakes, floods, droughts, and other disasters can destroy schools or displace families.
+Climate-related emergencies disrupted the education of at least **242 million children in 2024**.
+[UNESCO](https://www.unesco.org/en/emergencies/education/need-know)

+## The Cycle of Exclusion

+Educational disadvantage often becomes a self-reinforcing cycle:

+1. A child grows up amid poverty, discrimination, or violence.
+2. These conditions make attendance and academic success more difficult.
+3. Poor performance or behavioral problems reinforce negative stereotypes.
+4. The student becomes alienated from school or drops out.
+5. Limited qualifications reduce access to lawful employment.
+6. Poverty, exploitation, and criminal recruitment become more likely.

+In *Rosario Tijeras*, this cycle helps explain how a capable young person can be pulled away from education and toward violence.
+Her path is not presented simply as an individual failure; it reflects the failure of families, schools, public institutions, and society to protect vulnerable children.

+## Possible Responses

+Improving access to education requires more than constructing schools.
+Effective responses include:

+- Free meals, transportation, supplies, and financial assistance
+- Safe routes to school and protection from gangs and violence
+- Counseling and trauma-informed educational services
+- Stronger anti-discrimination and anti-bullying policies
+- Support for pregnant students, young parents, migrants, and refugees
+- Inclusive education for children with disabilities
+- Flexible schedules for students who work or care for relatives
+- Mentoring and community programs connecting schools with families
+- Investment in teachers, facilities, technology, and rural education
+- Social policies addressing poverty, housing, healthcare, and neighborhood safety

+## Central Idea

+The global education crisis is not only about children who never enter a classroom.
+It also includes children who are technically enrolled but are prevented by poverty, danger, prejudice, or trauma from fully participating. *Rosario Tijeras* dramatizes this distinction: **educational opportunity exists only when students are safe, accepted, supported, and genuinely able to imagine a future through education.**

 # The Box Factory on North Maple Avenue: Historical Timeline

 The factory remembered near **1266 N. Maple Avenue** was likely associated with **General Box Distributors**, a Fresno operation within the larger **American Forest Products Corporation** system.
 It manufactured wooden shipping products—including produce boxes, crates, box components, and pallets—for the San Joaquin Valley’s agricultural and industrial economy.